Corporations have been put on alert to heighten their infrastructure and data

 - Nelson Eby, M.S., ACE, Forensic Analyst, GE, Federal Bureau of Investigation CART, Member of Technical Working Group for Education and Training in Computer Forensics

 - Tony Gaidhane, MBA, M.S., CISSP®, CISM®, CISA®, PMP, Director, Identity Management, WellPoint Inc.

-- Ian Harris, Ph.D., Associate Professor, Bren School of
+- Ian Harris, Ph.D., Associate Professor, Donald Bren School of

-Information and Computer Science, University of California, Irvine
+Information and Computer Sciences, University of California, Irvine

 - Terry House,